Istanbul is one of the greatest destinations with its authentic atmosphere and lively city life.

 Besides many historical and religious artifacts are on display.

 The sacred relics that I saw here amazed me.
 Some of these items are Abraham’s Pot, Joseph’s Turban, Moses’s Staff, David’s Sword, scrolls of John the Baptist, and Muhammad’s footprint.

 My wife, on the other hand, was charmed by the Spoonmaker’s Diamond.
-It’s an 86-carat diamond, which is one of the biggest diamonds in the world.
+It’s an 86-carat diamond displayed in a special room.
+Spoonmaker’s Diamond is one of the biggest diamonds in the world.

 If you want to take a closer look at these masterpieces, you should definitely visit Topkapi Palace.

 19) Visit the Room where Ataturk stayed in Pera Palas

 Pera Palas is one of the most elegant hotels in Istanbul and was built in 1892.
 The Founding Father of the Turkish Republic, Mustafa Kemal Ataturk, stayed at this hotel many times, starting in 1917.

 Additionally, many famous names, like Agatha Christie, Alfred Hitchcock, Queen Elizabeth II, Greta Garbo, Zsa Zsa Gabor, and Shah Reza Pehlevi, stayed at this hotel as well.

 However, the fact that Mustafa Kemal Ataturk stayed at this hotel makes this place extremely significant.